GeovaneBausen2023/GeovaneBausen2023/README.md

 - 👋 Hi, I’m Geovane Bausen
 - 👀 I’m interested in Knowledge, coffee and fun
 - 🌱  I am currently learning about object-oriented programming, agile project development, database and user experience (UX) design.
-- 💞️  I am focused on participating in open source projects, looking for opportunities to contribute, as well as being in search of a job in the area
+- 💞️  I am focused on participating in open source projects, looking for opportunities to contribute :)
 - 📫 How to reach me geovane-bausen@hotmail.com

 <!---